CodeWitheSmile/Real-Time-AI-Calling-Assist-Bot/README.md

     "examples": ["bye", "see you", "good night"]
   }
 ]
-🚀 Running the App
+Running the App
 bash
 Copy
 Edit
 streamlit run app1.py
-💡 How It Works
+How It Works
-🔊 Record Audio:
+Record Audio:
 Captures a few seconds of voice input when "🎙️ Speak" button is clicked.

-📝 Transcription:
+Transcription:
 Audio is passed to a speech recognition model which returns a clean transcript.

-🧠 Intent Detection:
+Intent Detection:
 The transcript is encoded with Sentence-BERT and compared to pre-trained intent vectors.

-💬 Response:
+Response:
 A rule-based engine returns a contextually appropriate reply, and it's vocalized via TTS.

-📓 Log:
+Log:
 All conversations are appended to conversations.jsonl for analysis.

-📌 Example Interaction
+Example Interaction
-You: "I need help with my internet connection"
+User: "I need help with my internet connection"
 Bot: "Sure!
 Can you tell me if your router is showing any red lights?"

-🔧 Optional Extensions
+Optional Extensions
-🔈 audio_classifier.py: Add emotion-aware responses.
+audio_classifier.py: Add emotion-aware responses.

-📊 Build a dashboard to show metrics like intent frequency, satisfaction scores, etc.
+Build a dashboard to show metrics like intent frequency, satisfaction scores, etc.

-🌐 Multilingual support using translation APIs.
+Multilingual support using translation APIs.

-🧑‍💻 Authors
-Akshay Katoch

-Final Year AI/ML Project — Nebula.AI
+Fina

 Inspired by real-world voice-driven customer support systems.